samsung-cnct/chart-vault-etcd/docs/quay.md

 ## Create a robot account

 A robot account is used to authenticate and authorize access to the repositories hosted by Quay.
-Jenkins needs access access to push artifacts to the registry.
+Jenkins needs access to push artifacts to the registry.
 We use a different robot account for each repository because this improves auditing and prevents some mistakes (e.g. a build job accidently publishing to the wrong repository).